Housesitting in Edinburgh with TrustedHousesitters

 Do you feel comfortable giving medications?
 Make sure you understand what’s involved before a homeowner leaves and never be afraid to ask for clarification.

-Mr. Merlin provided our entertainment!
+Mr. Merlin provided entertainment!
 He preferred to offer a headbutt as a greeting and enjoyed trotting outside to scale the garden walls and survey his kingdom.

 The Menagerie in New Town